 - You are expected to attend Biology Department seminars.
 These seminars are held periodically during the semester on Monday afternoons at 4 p.m.
 Seminar notices are posted around the department in advance of the event and e-mail notifications will be sent out to all Biology majors.

 - You are expected to present your research to the Biology Department.
-Senior research presentations are generally held on the first Tuesday in May, and will be part of BIOL 399: Senior Seminar in Laboratory Investigations.
+Senior research presentations are generally held on the first Tuesday in May as part of BIOL 400 Senior Research.

 Summer is a great time to experience what working in a laboratory is really like!
 If you are considering a career in research, it is important to find out how research scientists spend their days – sometimes frantically running from one experiment to the next; other times impatiently reading primary literature while waiting for an incubation to end.
 Students who work in the lab during the summer are astonished at how much more they can accomplish than is possible during the academic year.
 It is also an excellent time for student-faculty interaction, since the faculty are not as distracted by courses and committee meetings.
 More students means more fun in the department over the summer, and we encourage you to consider spending your summer at the bench!

 Applications for summer research positions are generally available in early February.
 You must have a faculty sponsor to apply for a summer research position.
 Summer research stipends are $3800 for 10 weeks of full-time work.
 The summer research season usually begins the Tuesday after Memorial Day and continues for 10 weeks, generally through the first week in August.
 Students who conduct research during the summer are expected to write an abstract about their proposed research at the beginning of the summer and to present their research at a science-wide Summer Research Poster Session at the beginning of the following academic year.